 Description: This DRI is located primarily in the City of Smyrna and partially in unincorporated Cobb County.
 The development is bounded by Spring Road, I-285 and Spring Hill Parkway.
 The project is a mixed-use redevelopment consisting of approximately 87,500 SF of office, 11,000 SF of retail, 310 apartments and a 200-room hotel.
 The DRI review trigger is a rezoning and annexation.
-The development plan proposes one full-access driveway via Spring Hill Parkway and two right-in/right-out driveways via existing curb-cuts on Spring Road.
+The development plan proposes one full-access driveway via Spring Hill Parkway and two right-in/right-out driveways via existing curb cuts on Spring Road.

-Comments: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in a Regional Employment Corridor as well as a Regional Center.
+PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in a Regional Employment Corridor as well as a Regional Center.
 ARC's Regional Development Guide (RDG) details recommended policies for areas on the UGPM.
 General information and policy recommendations for Regional Employment Corridors and Regional Centers are listed at the bottom of this report.

 This DRI appears to manifest many aspects of regional policy.
 It generally supports the goals of the Livable Centers Iniative (LCI) program in that it converts a strip commercial/suburban office site to an infill, mixed-use development with a significant housing component - in close proximity to existing bus transit service and a developing mixed-use activity center nearby at The Battery Atlanta/SunTrust Park.
-This DRI is also proposed to be connected to the north side of Spring Road as well as the south side (inner/Cumberland Mall side) of I-285 via pedestrian bridges, thereby improving area-wide connectivity.
 Many of these characteristics will collectively offer the potential for site residents to work and shop on site, and for workers and visitors to park once or arrive via alternative transportation modes and conduct multiple trips on foot.

 Along those lines, care should be taken to ensure that the development promotes a functional, safe, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
-Especially given the opportunity for district-wide connectivity via the two pedestrian bridges indicated on the site plan, ARC recommends that the development team reconsider how best to accommodate north-south pedestrian circulation internal to the site.
-Sidewalk access appears to end just south of the hotel at the Road C entrance to the parking structure for the multifamily component.
-Sidewalks do not appear to connect directly to either of the future aerial pedestrian walkways.
 The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
 The project could further support The Atlanta Region's Plan in general if it incorporated other aspects of regional policy, including green infrastructure and/or low-impact design (e.g., rain gardens, vegetated swales, etc.) as part of any improvements to streetscapes, driveways, parking areas, buildings, etc.